 Sound Craft keeps it simple—and that's a very good thing.
 From the talented people behind Two Beers Brewing and Seattle Cider Co., these Washington-made seltzers use whole, organic fruits that are juiced and fermented into alcohol.
 The result of this back-to-basics approach is thirst-quenching beverages that are an absolute joy to sip.

 The brand’s flavor line-up is short and sweet: cucumber, grapefruit, and rosé (made from blackberries).
 They have a striking natural flavor that works wonderfully when you want some oomph in your seltzer.
 All are naturally gluten-free and have 5 percent ABV.
 Each can contains 105 calories and 2 grams of both carbs and sugar.

 Best Still: Pura Still Spiked Still Water

 Pura Still is technically not a seltzer—it's spiked water without the bubbles.
 This a great option for those who don’t enjoy carbonated drinks, but still want a fruity, ready-to-drink adult beverage.
-With 90 calories and 2 grams of carbs, it’s also not a diet-buster.
+Each contains 90 calories and 2 grams of carbs.